upenn-libraries/blacklight_solrplugins/README.md

     # this is a regular facet
     config.add_facet_field 'subject_topic_facet', label: 'Topic', limit: 20, index_range: 'A'..'Z'
-    # facet marked as 'xfacet' and suppressed from sidebar with 'show: false' (which is stock Blacklight)
+    # facet marked as 'xfacet', suppressed from sidebar with 'show: false' (which is stock Blacklight)
+    # with fields defined for rbrowse display (which must be defined as show_fields in Blacklight config)
-    config.add_facet_field 'title_xfacet', label: 'Topic', limit: 20, index_range: 'A'..'Z', show: false, xfacet: true
+    config.add_facet_field 'title_xfacet', label: 'Topic', limit: 20, index_range: 'A'..'Z',
+        show: false, xfacet: true, xfacet_rbrowse_fields: %w(published_display format)
-    # an xfacet field. 'facet_for_filtering' is used to construct search URLs that filter on a corresponding regular facet.
+    # facet marked as 'xfacet'; 'facet_for_filtering' is used to construct search URLs that filter on a corresponding regular facet.
     config.add_facet_field 'subject_topic_xfacet', label: 'Topic', limit: 20, index_range: 'A'..'Z', show: false, xfacet: true, facet_for_filtering: 'subject_topic_facet'

     # define a search field that takes you to xbrowse view